 <p>是的!</p>

-You can see that double line breaks generate new lines<p>Labels, while single line breaks are generated within paragraphs.<br/>.
+As can be seen, double line breaks generate new lines<p>Tags, while a single newline generates within a paragraph<br/>.

-This means it does not attempt to identify paragraph structure and does not wrap text with<p>Wrap the label.
-Whether it is one or multiple consecutive newline characters, they will all be displayed as a series of elements on the page.<br/>Label.
+This means it does not attempt to identify paragraph structure and will not use the text in<p>Enclosed in tags.
+Whether it is one or multiple consecutive line breaks, they are ultimately displayed as a series of lines on the page.<br/>.

-安企科技有限公司 中国广东省广州市天河区 某某街道某某号 - Display of poetry or lyrics, strictly maintaining the independence of each line of text
+• Display of poetry or lyrics, strictly maintaining the independence of each line

-- Any scene that does not require paragraph semantics and only needs forced line breaks
+• Any scene that does not require paragraph semantics, just needs to be forced to break lines.

 {{ archive.Description|linebreaksbr|safe }}